-Note: The "Getting Started" guide referenced in the Configuring the System Dialog message addresses procedures for router/bridge products.
-For CPT-based protocol translators, all "getting started" activities are covered within this chapter.
+Note: The "Getting Started" guide referenced in the System Configuration Dialog message addresses procedures for router/bridge products.
+For terminal servers, all "getting started" activities are covered within this chapter.

 The remainder of the script is the actual configuration process, with each prompt appearing automatically.
 The following discussion outlines each prompt provided during the setup process.
 A complete setup script is provided at the end of this chapter.